google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 Choosing the right  [caching strategy](https://jakearchibald.com/2014/offline-cookbook/) for your data is vital and depends on the type of data your app presents.
 For example, time-sensitive data like weather or stock quotes should be as fresh as possible, while avatar images or article content can be updated less frequently.

 The  [cache-first-then-network](https://jakearchibald.com/2014/offline-cookbook/#cache-network-race) strategy is ideal for our app.
-It gets data on screen as quickly as possible, then updates that when the network returns the latest data.
+It gets data on screen as quickly as possible, then updates that once the network has returned the latest data.
 In comparison to network-first-then-cache, the user does not have to wait until the  [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) times out to get the cached data.

 Cache-first-then-network means we need to kick off two asynchronous requests, one to the cache and one to the network.
 Our network request with the app doesn't need to change much, but we need to modify the service worker to cache the response before returning it.

-Under normal circumstances the cached data is returned almost immediately, providing the app with recent data it can use.
-Then, when the network request returns, the app is updated using the latest data from the network.
+Under normal circumstances, the cached data will be returned almost immediately providing the app with recent data it can use.
+Then, when the network request returns, the app will be updated using the latest data from the network.

 ### Intercept the network request and cache the response

 We need to modify the service worker to intercept requests to the weather API and store their responses in the cache, so we can easily access them later.
-In the cache-then-network strategy, we expect the network response to be the "source of truth", always providing us with the most recent information.
+In the cache-then-network strategy, we expect the network response to be the ‘source of truth', always providing us with the most recent information.
 If it can't, it's OK to fail because we've already retrieved the latest cached data in our app.

 In the service worker, let's add a `dataCacheName` so that we can separate our applications data from the app shell.
-When the app shell is updated and older caches are purged, our data remains untouched, ready for a super fast load.
+When the app shell is updated and older caches are purged, our data will remain untouched, ready for a super fast load.
 Keep in mind, if your data format changes in the future, you'll need a way to handle that and ensure the app shell and content stay in sync.

 Add the following line to the top of your `service-worker.js` file: